goneri/tripleo-quickstart-dci/README.md

 - to be on Red Hat VPN.
 - RDO-Cloud openrc file should be sourced first
 - in ansible/hosts, the jumpbox should have a floating IP from the user tenant
+- a valide RHSM credential and a pool ID with the rhel-7-server-cert-rpms channel

 ## Usage